 Balance Sheet Definition and Examples

 A balance sheet is a statement of the financial position of a business which states the assets, liabilities and owner's equity at a particular point in time.
 In other words, the balance sheet illustrates your business's net worth.

 The balance sheet is the most important of the three main financial statements used to illustrate the financial health of a business.
-The others are:
+The other two are:

 - The income statement, which shows net income for a specific period of time, such as a month, quarter, or year.
 Net income equals revenue minus expenses for the period.